neogeographica/mythdeck/tips/miscellaneous.rst

 Touchscreen
 -----------

 You can use the Deck's touchscreen to do left-click and left-click-and-drag actions if you like.
-As covered above, this means that you not only have capability for touchscreen selection and targeting, but you can also do simple attack commands with the touchscreen.
+As covered above, this means that you not only have capability for touchscreen selection and targeting, but you can also do simple movement commands with the touchscreen.

 I was initially pretty excited about this... but IMO the responsiveness of the touchscreen makes it a poor runner-up to just using the right trackpad and the triggers.